don/ITP-DeviceToDatabase/05_Code/processing-mqtt-data.md

     const migration = fs.readFileSync('schema.sql', 'utf8');
     db.exec(migration);

 Insert some test data using a prepared statement.
-The query in the prepared statement uses question marks as placeholders for parameters.
-The parameters are passed when the query is run using `stmt.run`.
-Always use placeholders when builing queries.
+The query in the prepared statement uses question marks as placeholders.
+The parameters are passed to the prepared statement when the query is run using `stmt.run`.
+Always use placeholders when builing queries in code.
 This allows the database driver to sanitize the input.
-Never build queries by concatenating strings, because it puts you at risk for SQL Injection attacks.
+Never build queries by concatenating strings because it puts you at risk for SQL Injection attacks.

     // insert some test data using a prepared statement const stmt = db.prepare('INSERT INTO sensor_data (device, measurement, reading) VALUES (?, ?, ?)');